celeritas-project/celeritas/README.md

-As an example, if you have the [Spack][spack] package manager installed and want to do development on a CUDA system with Volta-class graphics cards, execute the following steps:
+As an example, if you have the [Spack][spack] package manager installed and want to do development on a CUDA system with Volta-class graphics cards, execute the following steps from within the cloned Celeritas source
+directory:
 ```console
 # Set up CUDA (optional)
 $ spack external find cuda